nezvers/nob_raylib/README.md

 # Raylib template with nob.h
 No need for Cmake or make to automate C project build, unless you want to include library that requires them.
 Project build automation is built on top of [nob.h](https://github.com/tsoding/nob.h) library.
+Control  project and build process in single C language.

 The only requirements are:
 - C compiler (gcc, clang, msvc, mingw, tinyc)